 SSL Certificates add an extra layer of protection by encrypting your transactions and cost around $50/yr but come free with certain webhosts like WP Engine.
 With SSL installed the http protocol changes to https with a lock icon in the browser next to the web URL and it can help with SEO too!
 Learn more about SSL & SEO »

 Some payment gateways don’t require a merchant account but some do, i.e. Authorize.net.
 Merchant accounts are meant to collects funds from your customer’s bank and deposit funds into your account automatically.
 International transactions may cost an extra 1.5% and chargebacks may be assessed a fee of $25 by your merchant.

 Please be aware of your responsibilities for security and PCI Compliance.
 Read all about that here: https://www.pcicomplianceguide.org/pci-compliance-overview/

 - Google Analytics

 To track your success — where visitors are coming from, what keywords allowed them to find you, or what referring sites they came from, etc. you will want to install Google Analytics which is a free web statistics software that Google offers everyone.
 It also allows you to further evaluate how many people fall off from your site or complete the checkout process through the setup of goals.

-If you would like Evolv to build you a custom responsive e-commerce site, just contact us below.
-We add on $1000 to the Basic Website Package for $2000 and any other options you want.
-We would be happy to offer you a free 2-hour consultation to discuss your needs.
+If you would like Evolv to build you a custom responsive e-commerce site, just contact us below for a free 2-hour consultation to discuss your needs.
+Our custom Ecommerce Store Package Add-on for $1000 is in addition to our Basic Website Package for $2000 and any other options you want.

 This article was written for Asheville SCORE so if you need consultation on other small business issues, just contact ashevillescore.org to ask for an appointment with a volunteer mentor SCORE.
 They are a nonprofit organization whose volunteers provide free, confidential business mentoring and training workshops to small business owners.